ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 <figcaption>Histogram of the best agent (generation 229) episode rewards across 48 random seeds</figcaption>
 </center>

-An example of the debug gif I used at various stages of the project.
+A debug gif I used at various stages of the project:

 <center>
   <img src="/assets/world-models/rollout.gif">